Authentic Lessons for 21st Century Learning

 Summary

-This short, introductory lesson is great for beginning the year in any history class from 8th-12th grade.
-Students will create their own definition of history and then compare it to quotes about history and the term's dictionary definition.
-Students then will reexamine their own definition, modify as needed, and discuss what the dictionary definition left out.
-Students will also justify why what was left out is important to include in any understanding of history.
+This short, introductory lesson is a great way to begin the year in any history class from 8th-12th grade.
+Each student will create their own definition of history then compare it to quotes about history and the term's dictionary definition.
+Students then will reexamine their own definitions, modify them as needed, and discuss what they believe is missing from the dictionary definition.
+Students will also justify why their addition to the definition is important to include in an understanding of history.
 This lesson includes optional modifications for distance learning.
 Resources for use in Google Classroom are included.

 Essential Question(s)